DefianceDigital/uBAD/README.md

 - An incorrect entry triggers a **red warning light** and initiates a **five-second countdown**.
 - During this brief window, the user has the opportunity to remove the device.
 - If the device remains inserted beyond five seconds, stored credentials will be **wiped completely**.
-- Alternatively, if a second incorrect switch code is entered, the device itself will be **permanently erased**.
+- Alternatively, if a second incorrect switch code is entered, stored credentials will be **wiped completely**.

 ## Security & Authentication Redefined
 uBAD combines **intelligent automation and an innovative fail-safe mechanism** to protect digital access while eliminating the risks of weak password management.